‘America’s Got Talent’ Will Host Auditions in 4 Cities. Here’s How to Apply

 Ready to propel yourself from relative obscurity to a stage in front of millions of viewers?
 Here’s your chance to shine on NBC’s hit TV show “America’s Got Talent.”

-The audition crew is on the road to find the diamonds in the rough for season 14.
-Open-call auditions will be held in eight different cities across the nation from November 2018 to February 2019.
+The audition crew is on the road to find the diamonds in the rough for season 15.
+Open-call auditions will be held in four more cities in January and February.

-Auditions have already taken place in New York, Detroit, and Knoxville, Tennessee.
+Auditions have already taken place in San Diego; Louisville, Kentucky; New York; Dallas; and Miami.
 But there are other opportunities to prove yourself.

 If you don’t live near any of these cities, don’t worry.
 You can submit a video audition instead.

 There are a few steps involved before you can show the world what they’ve been missing.
 Even if you have signed up and auditioned with the show before, you will need to do so again for the latest season.

 Nothing is worse than being discounted on a technicality.
 Make sure you’re eligible to participate before you sign up.
 The good news is that we’ve read the fine print, so you don’t have to.

 The big takeaways: You must be a United States citizen, legal permanent resident or hold a current employment authorization card at the time of the audition.
 Minors may audition, but they must be accompanied by a parent or legal guardian.